hpc-uk/build-instructions/NWChem/build_nwchem_6.8.1_gcc6.3.0_mkl17_mpt2.16.md

 Instructions for compiling NWChem 6.8.1 for Cirrus
 ====================================================

-These instructions are for compiling NWChem on Cirrus (SGI ICE XA, Broadwell) using the GCC 6.3.0 compilers.
-Intel MKL 17 library, and HPE MPT 2.16 MPI library.
+These instructions are for compiling NWChem on Cirrus (SGI ICE XA, Broadwell) using the GCC 6.3.0 compilers, Intel MKL 17 library, and HPE MPT 2.16 MPI library.

 Download NWChem
 ---------------